AdobeDocs/experience-platform.en/help/rtcdp/privacy/data-governance-overview.md

 ## Data usage labels

-Governance in Real-time CDP allows you label your data according to specific usage policies that apply to that data.
-Labels can be applied to sets of data, or specific fields within those datasets.
+Data Governance in Real-time CDP allows you label your data according to specific usage policies that apply to that data.
+Labels can be applied to datasets, or specific fields (column headers) within datasets.

 The DULE framework includes predefined data usage labels that can be used to categorize data in three ways: